xh-liu/HydraPlus-Net/README.md

 ```
 @inproceedings{liu2017hydraplus,
     Title = {HydraPlus-Net: Attentive Deep Features for Pedestrian Analysis},
-    author = {Liu, Xihui and Zhao, haiyu and Tian, Maoqing and Sheng, Lu and Shao, Jing and Yan, Junjie and Wang, Xiaogang},
+    author = {Liu, Xihui and Zhao, Haiyu and Tian, Maoqing and Sheng, Lu and Shao, Jing and Yan, Junjie and Wang, Xiaogang},
     Booktitle = {Proceedings of the IEEE international conference on computer vision},
     pages={1--9},
     year={2017}